monaSalih/reading-notes/lab01.md

+# _ My name is Mona Salih ,graduated cs from Muta'h university ,volunteering as trainer in Muta'h university .I joined this course to developed my skill in programming through tasks and challenges _
+## Kindly you can visite my githup page [here!](https://github.com/monaSalih)

 # A Growth mindset

 **It's the way you developed your prain ability to become more creative and possibility, and enable the setting of higher goals and more achievement.**